 Hyperalgesia occurs as a result of changes to the nerve pathways.
 Although this condition is often a consequence of opioid use disorder, there can be many other potential causes.
-This paradox poses a challenge for doctors, therapists, and other health care professionals trying to help patients to manage pain effectively.
-It’s often hard for people to wrap their heads around the idea that medication intended to relieve pain is having the opposite effect.
+This paradox poses a challenge for doctors, therapists, and other health care professionals trying to help patients manage pain effectively.
+It’s often hard for people to wrap their heads around the idea that medication intended to relieve pain has the opposite effect.

 Some Important Hyperalgesia Facts:

-- Hyperalgesia is a medical condition
+- Hyperalgesia is a medical condition.

 - A condition caused by changes to the nerve pathways

-- Often a result of continuous opioid intake
+- Often a result of continuous opioid intake.

-- It creates a hypersensitivity to pain
+- It creates a hypersensitivity to pain.

 - A condition that goes undiagnosed way too often